Is Collaborative Divorce Right for You?

 After educating yourself about the collaborative law process, it is ultimately your personal decision as to whether it is right for you or not.

 Effective collaborative divorces are grounded in trust and cooperation.
 Certain marital situations are not well suited to this process, while some the process is tailored for.
-Learn more about Collaborative Divorce and how the Law Office of Patricia Palma, P.A. can help protect your rights.
+Learn more about Collaborative Divorce and how the Law Offices of Patricia Palma, P.A. can help protect your rights.

 Disclaimer: The information in this blog post (“post”) is provided for general informational purposes only, and may not reflect the current law in your jurisdiction.
 No information contained in this post should be construed as legal advice from the individual author, nor is it intended to be a substitute for legal counsel on any subject matter.
 No reader of this post should act or refrain from acting on the basis of any information included in, or accessible through, this Post without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from a lawyer licensed in the recipient’s state, country or other appropriate licensing jurisdiction.